tpyo/shrinkray/README.md

 Run `docker-compose up` to start a development instance listening on http://localhost:9000.

-Jaeger tracing is available at http://localhost:16686.
+Grafana is available at http://localhost:3000.

 ### Example URL parameters